SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 |*For GitLab Self-Managed, the minimum version is 11.7*
 |
 | A GitLab user account is used to decorate Merge Requests.
-We recommend creating a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) (the account needs permission to leave comments) to decorate Merge Requests.
+We recommend using a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) (the account needs permission to leave comments).
 You need a Personal Access Token from this account with the scope authorized for **api** for the repositories that will be analyzed.
 |
 | To add Merge Request decoration to GitLab, you also need to update your global and project settings.
 |
 | ### Setting your global settings
 |
-| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > Pull Request Decoration** and select the **GitLab** tab.
+| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > ALM Integrations** and select the **GitLab** tab.
 |
 | From here, set your **Configuration name** and the **Personal Access Token** of the account you're using to decorate your Merge Requests.
 |